SouthWest Trains Timetables

 • Browse rail journeys via the online journey planner.

-For more information on the Passenger Assist app, then please click here
+For more information on all Rail companies Passenger Assist please click here

 Ashtead Station is run by Southern Railway (the brand name used by Govia Thameslink Railway Network).
 Both Southern and South Western Railways operate trains through Ashtead to and from London Victoria, London Bridge and London Waterloo.
 Going southbound there are trains to Dorking, Horsham and Guildford.
 Network Rail runs the railway infrastructure.